Animation-Comic-Game Hong Kong

-Animation-Comic-Game Hong Kong (ACGHK, 香港動漫電玩節) is a material-entertainment fair and book fair focusing on animations, manga, and games based in Hong Kong.
-It is held annually at the Hong Kong Convention and Exhibition Centre usually around August, exhibiting and selling comic books and comic-related / animation-related / game-related products.
-The categories of products and services in ACGHK have steadily expanded over the years.
+Animation-Comic-Game Hong Kong (ACGHK, 香港動漫電玩節) is a material-entertainment fair and book fair focusing on animations, manga, and games and related products.
+First held in Hong Kong in 1999, the fair takes place annually at the Hong Kong Convention and Exhibition Centre usually around August.
+The categories of products and services exhibited and sold in ACGHK have steadily expanded over the years.